National Research Survey · The Lab · Est. 2024

 The questions this study is designed to answer

 Each of the 46 survey items maps to one of five research questions.
-Together they provide a comprehensive picture of the trust dynamic between special and general education leadership in U.S. public schools.
+Together they provide a comprehensive picture of the working relationship between special and general education leadership in U.S. public schools.

 Research Question 1

-Examining the specific professional, structural, and relational factors that generate distrust between special education directors and general education leaders in district settings.
+Examining the professional, structural, and relational factors associated with higher or lower trust between special education directors and general education leaders in district settings.

 Research Question 2